01011010101/OW2-Superbots/README.md

 - Press [RELOAD] to change [PRIMARY] damage.
   - Ofuda: Damage bots with your paper things while healing your allies.
   - Kami No Katto: Your paper ofuda slice bots and applies a bleed.
-- Ultimate: Yōkai Blast: Damage and knockdown all bots in the path of your Kitsune.
+- Ultimate: Yōkai Blast: Damage and knockdown all bots for 5 seconds in the path of your Kitsune.
 - Light Armor: 25% Armor.
 ---
 #### LIFEWEAVER